 So now I’m REALLY watching my food intake.
 And I’m REALLY exercising – even adding more weight workouts into the mix.
 I hate weights.
 I really love cardio.

 I’m really angry that I was “diagnosed” as being overweight.
+I’m so glad that we switched to a new family doctor after this fiasco.

 Has a doctor ever diagnosed you with being overweight?
 Do you decline having your weight checked when you visit the doctor’s office?
 I’m thinking I may start doing that in the future.
 Just to save me the stress and headache this has now caused.